otac0n/Pegasus/readme.md

 Due to a limitation in Visual Studio, you will need to reload your project for the 'PegGrammar' build action to be recognized.

-Once you have the package installed, files in your project marked as 'PegGrammar' in the properties window will be compiled to their respective `.peg.cs` parser classes before every build.
+Once you have the package installed, files in your project marked as 'PegGrammar' in the properties window will be compiled to their respective `.peg.g.cs` parser classes before every build.
 These parser classes will be automatically included in compilation.

 For help with grammar syntax, see [the syntax guide wiki entry](https://github.com/otac0n/Pegasus/wiki/Syntax-Guide)